-At the Lucas Oil Nationals in the remote resort lakes region of northern Minnesota, Cory Reed suffered his first real setback as a Pro Stock driver, losing the last way any driver ever would: on a holeshot.
+At the Lucas Oil Nationals in the remote resort lakes region of northern Minnesota, Cory Reed suffered his first real setback as a Pro Stock driver, losing the last way any driver would ever choose: on a holeshot.

 Qualified in the back half of the field for the first time in his new career, Reed drew the toughest possible opponent right now – Aaron Stanfield, the hottest driver in drag racing with the possible exception of Funny Car sensation Austin Prock.
 With the second-quickest run of the entire event to that point, a 6.60 that would have put him on the pole had he run it during qualifying, he fell to Stanfield’s slower 6.61.